The WTA Monterrey Open is a women’s outdoor hardcourt tennis tournament that takes place annually in Monterrey, Mexico.

 Schedule

-Below is the expected schedule for the 2023 singles tournament, with the singles final being played on Sunday, the 5th of February 2023.
+Below was the schedule for the 2023 singles tournament in Monterrey, with the singles final being played on Sunday, the 5th of February 2023.

 Date | Round |